 The Osteoporosis Reversal Program is a Sharp Contrast…

 …to the medical model.
 In fact, the Osteoporosis Reversal Program revolves around nutrition.
 Building your bones through diet and exercise is absolutely central to the Program, because there’s no doubt that good nutrition is the central core to build strong bones.
 The Program includes dozens of scientific references that confirm this approach.

 In addition, the Osteoporosis Reversal Program addresses the doctor issue in detail.
-A free report called Doctor Dialogues: How to Talk to Your Doctor about Your Bone Health Alternatives is included as a bonus with your purchase of the Program.
+A free report called Doctor Communication Tutorials: How to Talk to Your Doctor about Your Bone Health Alternatives is included as a bonus with your purchase of the Program.
 It explains why doctors act like they do, and shows you how to have an effective dialogue with your doctor about nutrition-based, drug-free options for your bone health.

-Doctor Dialogues is respectful of the medical profession.
+Doctor Communication Tutorials is respectful of the medical profession.
 I understand that medical school and residency are grueling, and doctors have a lot on their shoulders.
 The purpose of the Dialogues is not to demonize doctors; it’s simply an insightful tool to help you choose the right doctor, and have the best communication with him or her as possible.

 Till next time,